f4him/about_me_telegram_bot/README.md

 ### Features:

-Til now it has the following features.
+Till now it has the following features.
   - A simple config file where you put all your info.
   - Run the bot.
   - Issue commands like /start, /contact etc to fetch your info.